 As summer fades and colder weather starts knocking at our doorsteps, aches and pains often become more noticeable.
 Frozen shoulder is a condition that causes your shoulder to feel painful and stiff, stifling movement to a severe degree.
 It can last anything from a few months to several years.
-Massage therapy is often recommended as one of the best ways to alleviate pain and treat frozen shoulder in conjunction with gentle exercise.

 When the tissues that surround your shoulder joint shrink or thicken, flexibility is reduced and the area can begin to feel painful.
 At some stage, the reduction in mobility can become so severe that you cannot even lift your arm above your head.
 This condition is known as frozen shoulder.

 The exact causes of frozen shoulder are not yet known.
 It is thought that extended periods of not moving the area, for example following an injury or operation, can be one reason.
 The thick scar tissue that forms following operative procedures can contribute to frozen shoulder.
 Diabetes is also thought to cause frozen shoulder although the exact reasons why are not yet known.

 The initial signs of getting frozen shoulder are that you begin to find reduced mobility in your shoulder joint and feel some pain as you rotate it.
 At a later stage, the pain itself may actually diminish but your whole shoulder will likely become even more stiff and difficult to manoeuvre.

 Whilst frozen shoulder usually takes a year and even up to five years to recover, it is not a permanent condition.
 Appropriate exercise and massage or physiotherapy can help speed up recovery and improve flexibility again.
 Many people recover completely within 12 - 18 months.

 In conjunction with exercise, complementary therapies such as massage and physiotherapy can help bring flexibility and movement back into your shoulder joint.